-Problem 1: John Doe owned and resided on Blackacre as his homestead, with his wife and two children.
+Answer: No. Although the deed may constitute a root of title, it contains a defect inherent on its face wife and two children.
 In 1960 John Doe conveyed Blackacre to Richard Roe for valuable consideration, but without the joinder of his wife.
-John Doe died in 1967, survived by his wife and children.
-Blackacre was conveyed by Roe in 1972.
-In 2005, Buyer's attorney examined the abstract and objected to the title.
+John Doe died in 1969, survived by his wife and children.
+Blackacre was conveyed by Roe to Sam Smith in 1972.
 No notice of the homestead claim had ever been filed.
-Was the attorney's objection valid?
+In 2021, is Smith's title free and clear of the interests of